-^ Includes shares held as disclosed in the initial directors interest notice on being appointed director on 23 October 2008.
+[^] Includes shares held as disclosed in the initial directors interest notice on being appointed director on 23 October 2008.
+Ms Dunne was a specified executive in the prior financial year.

 NOTE 23: Director and key management personnel disclosures (Continued)

 (e) Incentive Shareholdings